Matveibos/rails_answers_and_guides/README.md

 <details>
 <summary>
-   <h2> List with the most useful free Ruby/Ruby on Rails video courses in English  </h3>
+   <h2> List with the awesome free Ruby/Ruby on Rails video courses in English  </h3>
 </summary>

 * [Build Airbnb with Ruby on Rails - Level 1](https://coursehunters.net/course/delaem-klon-airbnb-s-ruby-on-rails-uroven-1)